LorenzoRD2003/cryptopals/README.md

 # Cryptopals Challenges Solutions 😄
 All the work in this repository is done by me while studying cryptography and learning better practices in Rust.
 I also include additional things, as my implementations for AES, HexStrings, Hashes, DH, RSA and DSA.

 Some of the solutions to the challenges are tests in the files.
 Still in progress.
-I plan to complete it during my free time.
+I plan to complete it during my free time, while I expect it to be completed before July 2025.

 ## Progress: 80% 🚀🚀🚀